fudosman/hng_task_2/README.md

 - Clone the repo
 - Change into the cloned directory
 - In your terminal run `npm install` to install the dependencies
+- copy the csv file into the csv_files folder
-- In the `index.js` file, change the `filename` variable to your csv file name without the extention.
+- In the `index.js` file, change the `csvFilePath` variable to your csv file path.
 - In your terminal run `node main.js`